Shopify Hatchful Review 2023: Free Logo Maker, but Is It Any Good?

 Create a Logo

-You won't need to have a Shopify account to start creating a logo with Hatchful.
+You don't need a Shopify account to start creating a logo with Hatchful.
 As might be expected from a Shopify product though, Hatchful is very easy to use.
 Click on "Get Started" to begin making your logo.

 Hatchful claims to be able to create stunning logos in seconds, but does it keep its word?

-After that, you'll be asked to choose up to three keywords that best express your visual style preferences.
+After that, you'll be asked to select up to three keywords that best express your visual style preferences.
 Options include "Classic", "Conservative", "Modern", or "Futuristic".

 Bold or calm?
-You can choose up to three keywords that best describe your business's visual style.
+Choose up to three keywords that best describe your business's visual style.

-After that, you'll input your business's name and (optionally) a slogan.
-You can change these later on, so neither is set in stone.
+After that, you'll provide your business's name and (optionally) a slogan.
+Neither is set in stone as you can change these later on.
 Hatchful will also ask what you intend to use the logo for, requiring you to select from one of the following: